danvk/aoc2023/README.md

 ### Day 3 (45310 / 36647)

 These continue to be more involved than I'd expect from the first week.
 In part 2 I looked in each of the eight directions from each `*`.
 A possible issue I had to avoid was double-counting, i.e. if the same number were both north and northwest of a `*`.
+I was worried about boundary conditions until I realized I could completely avoid them by padding the input.

 The lack of closures and the attention you have to pay to allocation and errors definitely rule out certain ways of separating concerns that I'd otherwise reach for.
 For example fetching all the neighbors for a cell, or mapping over them.